nickfargo/state/README.md

 var junior = new Kid;

-// We could add stuff this way also junior.state().on( 'mutate', function ( event, edit, delta ) { /* ... */ });
+// We could have added listeners this way also junior.state().on( 'mutate', function ( event, edit, delta ) { /* ... */ });

 junior.whim();  // "I hate chocolate, I want strawberry!"